Wopee-io/BDD-Copilot-with-Playwright/README.md

 - Use `>>` prefix to generate steps on the fly, e.g. `Given >> "I am on the login page"` or `When >> "I enter the username 'admin' and password 'admin123'"`
 - Assertions need to be done in the traditional way (not using AI).
 More prompt tuning is needed to generate proper assertions.
-- When steps are faining you can try fine-tuning the prompt to generate the proper steps.
+- When steps are failing you can try fine-tuning the prompt to generate the proper steps.

 #### 4.3.2.
 Implementing step?
 Not needed